justUmen/Bjornulf_XTTS/README.md

 To open the server i just click on this icon.
 To close the server, i just go on the kitty window terminal and CTRL + C inside.

+## How to add a voice ?

+Just put a voice sample .wav file in the `xtts_api_server/speakers` folder.
+(I recommend creating a subfolder for each language. like `en`, `fr`, etc...)

+Here you can download a sample with `Attenborough` voice (English so put in a folder `en`) : <https://drive.google.com/file/d/1JOSpavgN0GS2OswXbQCpqL5kYV0nSr6n/view?usp=sharing>

+Note : You can actually use an english sample to speak another language.
+(Not ideal but you can try it out.)

 ## 🗔 Linux Command line usage (`bjornulf_tts.sh`) :

 ```